Driving while black

-An ironic name for the imagined crime of being a black driver.
+An ironic name for the non-existent crime of being a black driver.

 What's the origin of the phrase 'Driving while black'?

-The term came to public view in the 1990s, although the reports of the police tactic date from long before that.
+The term came to public view in the 1990s, although the reports of the police tactic of stopping non-white drivers for no reason date from long before that.
 In May 1990 The New York Times included a piece with this line: